Coronavirus in India: 1 million in 4 months, 2 million in 3 weeks and peak in September

 On Thursday, India crossed the one million mark in total coronavirus cases.
 As per the official data, India currently has 10,38,716 confirmed coronavirus cases, of which 3,58,692 are still active.
 That India would cross the 10 lakh mark was a foregone conclusion given the daily and unhindered spurt in cases.

 India has been recording over 20,000 corona cases each day since July 2.
 In the last three days itself, India has added over one lakh cases.
-While coronavirus took 51 days to reach from 1,000 to 1,00,000 cases, it took just 59 days to reach the million mark.
+It took coronavirus 51 days to go from 1,000 cases to 1,00,000 cases.
+But the deadly virus took just 59 days to reach the million mark.

 The writing was always on the wall.
 Now the 'million' dollar question on everyone's mind is: When will this pandemic peak in India?